 By Michael E. Berumen 7-5-89

-What presents itself is the given, whether it is a representation of something external or not.
-It need not correspond to anything independently that we deem independent and real or anything other than itself.
+What presents itself is the given, whether a representation of something external to ourselves or not.
+It might not correspond to anything independently that we deem independent and real or anything other than itself.
 The presentation can be simple and immediate, such as an instance of a patch of color, a sound, a smell, a taste, or a tactile sensation.
 It can be a memory of something past.
-It does not matter that the memory might be false, and that, in fact, it might have only occurred in the here and now and we mistakenly interpret it as a memory.
-It can be a feeling of pain or pleasure, an awareness of self, or even a memory of having experienced these things, not to mention a wide range of more complex ideas or passions.
+It does not matter that the memory is false, and that, in fact, it might have only occurred in the here and now and we mistakenly interpret it as a memory.
+It can be a feeling of pain or pleasure, an awareness of self, or a recollection (so we assume) of having experienced these things, not to mention a wide range of more complex ideas or passions.

 That there is perception or awareness at some level, that there is a given, is indicative of existence, of being.
 It is something.
-There need not be any thought or idea about the experience, a meta-thought, just the experience itself, an object with no sense of subject or self-awareness, no sense of separation between perceived and perceiver.
+There need not be any thought or idea about the experience, a meta-thought, just the experience itself, an object with no sense of subject or self-awareness, no sense of separation between the perceived and the perceiver.
 On the other hand, the perception could lead one infer that there is an act of perceiving and a self that perceives and is aware of having perceived, that there is some difference between the two, the subject that apprehends, and the object apprehended.
-Perhaps this occurs at some primitive level without any idea about a self, as such, just an awareness of the separation between that which is apprehended and that which apprehends it.
+Perhaps this occurs at some primitive level without even having any idea about a self, as such, just an awareness of the separation between that which is apprehended and that which apprehends it.